Travel

 PACKING

 For starters, I wanted to share the ultimate camping packing list that we use every year–I made it into a nice checklist for you, divided into categories!
 Download it HERE.
-It’s almost embarrassing how much stuff we pack for these adventures.
-But when you’re off the grid and an hour away from any stores, you gotta be prepared.
-Even though we have a larger SUV for our family of six, we want to make sure everyone can sit comfortably.
-These Thule rooftop cargo boxes are awesome for giving you that extra space.
+It’s almost embarrassing how much stuff we pack for these adventures, but when you’re off the grid and an hour away from any stores, you gotta be prepared.
+To see my full Amazon Camping Collection, click here.
+I’ve broken it down into categories for your convenience: Hiking/Fishing, Camping Gear, Camper (trailer) Must-Haves, Bug Bites, and Clothing.

 HOME BASE